LukarioMC/COMP-4800-37/README.md

 Scripts:
 Run the following using 'npm run [cmd]'
- - `resetdb` - Drops all database entities and recreates them according to the script in db/migration.sql.
+ - `resetdb` - Creates all database entitities (e.g. tables, indices) in app.db.
+Will drop pre-existing entities.